atruong0914/ProjectOne/README.md

 do you need someone to talk to? explore this short visual novel and see where your actions take you.. perhaps you may meet a special someone with the words you want to hear...

 # technologies used
-javascript, jquery, html, and css, animechan api.
+javascript, jquery, html, css, google fonts, animechan api.

 # getting started
 you make your own choice and see where it takes you...